luisfcolon/basic-task-runner/README.md

 static/js
 ```

-Those are defined in Gulpfile.
+Those are defined in the Gulpfile.

 ## Commands